Settling the Score with Mr. Zoldan

 “Because I won’t do that to him!”
 The words tore out of me.
 “I’m not going to let him read something like that, from me.
 You have no idea what’s in there.
 His business, his family, everything.
 It’s vicious.
 It’s poison.”

-I swallowed, throat burning.
+I swallowed, my throat burning.

 “I’m coming!”
 I called over my shoulder.
 “One second, this is important!”

-Back into the phone, low and fast: “Listen to me, Avrom.
+Back into the phone, low and fast: “Listen to me, Abraham.
 Go to my office.
 I’ll walk you through it.
 You delete everything.
 That’s it.
 I’m out of time.”
 I hung up before he could argue.

-I turned, and nearly ran straight into Zoldan.
+I turned and nearly ran straight into Zoldan.
 He reached for my arm, about to speak.
 I cut him off, raising a hand.
 “Please.
 Just, give me this.
 We’re friends, right?
 You trust me.
 Let me show you something.
 Don’t worry.
 You won’t regret it.”

 He studied me for a long second.
 Then he sighed, a small, resigned shake of the head.
 “Alright,” he said.
 “Fine.”